IbrahiimKhan/yog/README.md

 # Overview

-A Yoga which estimate human pose  & classify  using movenet model of tensorflow js.
+ A yoga app integrated TensorFlow's MoveNet model for precise pose estimation, detecting 17 key points on the human body with remarkable accuracy using TensorFlow.js.

 To run it locally: